schibsted/spid-tech-docs/resources/articles/getting-started.md

 ## :tab Android

-To use the SPiD Android SDK you must first make the library available to your application.
-Add the SPiD SDK as a dependency to your pom.xml:
+To use the SchAcc Android SDK you must first make the library available to your application.
+Add the SchAcc SDK as a dependency to your pom.xml:

 ```xml
 <dependency>